 May 8, 2018 / Amanda Hirsch

-This is a guest blog by Amanda Hirsch, founder of Mighty Forces, which helps women tell their stories.
+This guest blog about leadership storytelling for women was written by Amanda Hirsch, founder of Mighty Forces.
 We met Amanda when she interviewed Esther for Leadfully in 2016.
 Opinions expressed by our contributors are their own.

 I know so many women who introduce themselves as though they are apologizing for something.
 When I’m one-on-one with them, they sparkle.
 They glow.
 But then a stranger asks them, “What do you do?” and it’s like the lights go out.
 No more glow.
 No more sparkle.
 They mumble their answer, throwing it away— apologizing, it seems, for taking up your time.